altruios/namshubettulpa/public/namshubettuple/restructuring.md

 *Rossin displayed his palms*
 ~His position was one of 'what'da gonna do?'~
-"I literally choose him at random... random from a pool of people with the right Admin privileges."
+"I literally choose him at random...
+Random from a pool of people with the right Admin privileges."
 `"So you didn't vet him?"`
 *Rossin mimed looking around*
 "When would I find the time?
 I've been talking to you all day."
-`"you're a program, cant you do things at like... the speed of thought or whatever?"`
+`"You're a program, cant you do things at like... the speed of thought or whatever?"`
 "You do things at the speed of thought."
 ~Martha paused.~